johnrm174/model-railway-signalling/README.md

   Optional Parameters:
-      section_callback - The function to call if the section is manually toggled - default: null Note that the callback function returns (item_id, callback type) label - The label to display on the section when occupied - default: "OCCUPIED"
+      section_callback - The function to call if the section is manually toggled - default: null Note that the callback function returns (item_id, callback type) label:str - The label to display on the section when occupied - default: "OCCUPIED"

-section_occupied (section_id)- Returns the current state of the section (True=Occupied, False=Clear)
+section_occupied (section_id:int/str)- Returns the current state of the section (True=Occupied)
+                  - Note that for this function, the section_id can be specified either as an integer (representing the ID of a signal on the local schematic), or a string (representing the identifier of an signal on an external MQTT node)

+section_label (section_id:int/str)- Returns the 'label' of the section (as a string)
+                  - Note that for this function, the section_id can be specified either as an integer (representing the ID of a signal on the local schematic), or a string (representing the identifier of an signal on an external MQTT node)

-set_section_occupied (section_id) - Sets the specified section to "OCCUPIED"
+set_section_occupied - Sets the specified section to "OCCUPIED" (and updates the 'label' if required) Mandatory Parameters:
-  Mandatory Parameters:
       section_id:int - The ID to be used for the section Optional Parameters:
-      label - An updated label to display when occupied - default: No Change
+      label:str - An updated label to display when occupied (if omitted the label will stay the same) publish:bool - Controls whether the update is published to the MQTT Broker (default=True)
+                   - Set to False if the Section has been configured to "mirror" a remote section subscribed to via the MQTT Broker (to prevent the publish causing race conditions)

-clear_section_occupied (section_id) - Sets the specified section to "CLEAR"
+clear_section_occupied (section_id:int) - Sets the specified section to "CLEAR"
-                  returns the current value of the Section Lable (as a string)
+                     - returns the current value of the Section Lable (as a string) to allow this to be 'passed' to the next section via the set_section_occupied function) Mandatory Parameters: section_id:int - The ID to be used for the section Optional Parameters: publish:bool - Controls whether the update is published to the MQTT Broker (default=True)
+                   - Set to False if the Section has been configured to "mirror" a remote section subscribed to via the MQTT Broker (to prevent the publish causing race conditions)
 </pre>

 ## Track Sensor Functions